adityaramesh/ccbase/README.md

 # Development Notes

-- The include files are placed within the `inc` directory to guard against executables that have the same name as standard header files.
+- The include files are placed within the `include` directory to guard against executables that have the same name as standard header files.
 (Thanks to guepier from Reddit for the suggestion.)
 - Each module in `ccbase` has its own directory, along with a top-level header